Mohamed-SayedAlAhl/tictactoe/Readme.md

 ## Getting Started

-To play the game, simply run the python script `tictactoe.py`.
+To play the game, simply run the python script `tictactoe.Ipynb`.
 The game board and prompts will be printed to the command line for each player to enter moves.

 ## Installation